liangyang-mt/DeskVision/README.md

 **1. DeskVision**

 We have open-sourced the code for generating DeskVision data, which includes two tools, Detector and Captioner.
 For details on how to use them, see ```./scripts/DeskVision```.
 We have also open-sourced (part of) the DeskVision data generated based on these tools.
 Due to data legitimacy reasons, self-built image data is presented in URL format.
-For details of the data content, see [\[🤗Data\]](https://huggingface.co/datasets/caca9527/DeskVision).
-More data will be added in the future.
-We also generate Region Captions for the open source Desktop complete image data of [OS-Atlas](https://osatlas.github.io/), and also open source the related annotations.

 **2. GUI Understanding Benchmarks**